capsidjs/capsid/README.md

 ## Any recommended UI design pattern?

 class-component.js encourages the use of (layered) MVP architecture.
 Element (dom instance) works as the Passive View.
 Coelement works as the Presenter.
 Dom event bubbling works as upward communication between presenters. (`@on` and `@emit` decorators help it.)
 Coelements' methods works as downward messaging between presenters. (`@wire` decorator helps addressing child components.)

+## No tree structure other than dom tree

+One of the benefit of using class-component.js is that it does not introduce any new tree structures other than the dom tree like the many other libraries do. class-component.js thinks dom tree comes first always and *attaches* coelements to it.
+This simplifies the programmer's mental model of the page structure.
+Something like `setParent` or `setRoot` makes the structure really complicated and hard to reason about.
+When using class-component.js, there is the only one tree structure of UI and which is the dom tree which is familiar to everyone.